LordAlucard90/Angular-Tutorial/07 - Observables/readme.md

 [learnrxjs](https://www.learnrxjs.io/learn-rxjs/operators).

-Filter remove values that does not match,
+Filter removes values that does not match,\
 Map remaps the input into something else:

 ```typescript